rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 - [FlightSketch][36] is working on a ["Super Simple Tracker"][37], a 900MHz LoRa/GPS unit.
 No information yet on pricing or availability yet but their other products are very reasonable _and_ they have an app-first approach for delivering features via your phone.

 Another alternative is to get a cheap/used Android phone and use the [Insane Rockets][38] app to beam back telemetry information via a cellular data connection.
-Phones are really only suitable as payloads for larger rockets.
+(Phones are only suitable payloads for large rockets.)
-This _also_ assumes there will be cell service at your launch site--this is not always the case as fields big enough for rocketry are often in very rural areas.
+This _also_ assumes there will be cell service at your launch site--most fields big enough for rocketry are in rural areas which can have poor network coverage.

 There are lots of LoRa/GPS trackers on the market that could potentially be repurposed for rocketry, [like this one from Seed Studio][39], but they typically have lower GPS polling rates to save battery life.
-I haven't found anything that is dramatically cheaper for a whole _system_: transmitter, receiver, phone interface.
+I haven't found anything from outside the rocketry world that is dramatically cheaper for a whole _system_: transmitter, receiver, phone interface.

 ## TLDR